The truth about hepatitis C supplements

 People with hepatitis C also tend to be deficient in vitamin D, the “sunshine vitamin.”
 A 2017 study published in Scientific Reports showed that supplementation boosted the immune system’s ability to handle infection.

-Many people may not have adequate levels of D for a few reasons.
+A person may not have adequate levels of D for a few reasons.
 For one, a typical American diet often does not provide enough, as it’s found in a relatively small number of foods, including fatty fish, dairy products, and some fortified foods.

-Direct sun exposure to the skin enables your body to make much of the vitamin D it needs, but people who live in northern climates, don’t spend much time outdoors, have darker skin, or are older or obese may not make enough vitamin D from the sun.
+Direct sun exposure to the skin enables your body to make much of the vitamin D it needs.
+But people who live in northern climates, don’t spend much time outdoors, have darker skin, or are older or obese may not make enough vitamin D from the sun.

 How do you know if you’re deficient in vitamin D?
 The best way is to make an appointment with an HCP to get a simple blood test.
 Your HCP can then advise on the best course of supplementation to maintain healthy levels of vitamin D.